heraldia/pydeps-function-level/Readme.md

 python codeStructureReivewer.py
 ```
 # Usage
-Only one argument need to give: target_dir in codeStructureReivewer.py
+Only one argument is needed to give: target_dir in codeStructureReivewer.py

 # Enhancement changelog
 - Jupyter Notebook